 - Match rug fiber with foot traffic

 Start by honestly assessing how hard you are on your floors.
-Rugs made of wool, synthetic or polypropylene fibers are ideal for high traffic areas like hallways, family rooms and kitchens.
-Of these fibers, polypropylene is the most stain- and fade-resistant as well as the most durable.
+Rugs made of wool, synthetic Nylon or polypropylene fibers are ideal for high traffic areas like hallways, family rooms and kitchens.
+Of these fibers, polypropylene and Nylon are the most stain- and fade-resistant as well as the most durable.
 Delicate rug fibers like silk, faux silk viscose and cotton hold up better in low traffic bedrooms and dining rooms.
 Natural rug fibers like jute and sisal fall somewhere in the middle for durability.

 - Pick a rug weave type